 In 2022, the Department of Health Care Services (DHCS) made CalAIM Incentive Payment Program (IPP) funding available to implement and expand Enhanced Care Management (ECM) and Community Supports (CS) by incentivizing managed care plans (MCPs), including L.A.
-Care, to drive MCP delivery system investments in provider capacity and delivery system infrastructure; bridge current silos across physical and behavioral health care service delivery; reduce health disparities and promote health equity; achieve improvements in quality performance; and encourage take-up of CS.
+Care, to drive MCP delivery system investments in provider capacity and delivery system infrastructure; bridge current silos across physical and behavioral health care services delivery; reduce health disparities and promote health equity; achieve improvements in quality performance; and encourage take-up of CS.

 Since 2022, L.A.
 Care has collaborated with Los Angeles County MCPs to invest in local ECM and CS infrastructure and capacity building.
 With IPP earnings to date, L.A.
-Care has committed nearly \$35 million in provider incentives to support systems enhancements, hiring of core staff, and improvements in reporting capabilities.
+Care has committed nearly \$38.6 million in provider incentives to support systems enhancements and connectivity, facilitate, the hiring of core ECM and CS staff, increase ECM enrollment and CS utilization, and achieve improvements in reporting capabilities among contracted providers.
 Moreover, L.A.
-Care has also invested in service contracts to deliver training, certification, and technical assistance to ECM and CS providers in Los Angeles County.
+Care has also invested over \$2.6 million in service contracts to deliver training, certification, and technical assistance to ECM and CS providers.